ngs-docs/2021-august-remote-computing/08-version-control-git.Rmd

 3. Use `git add` to add your changes.
 4. Inspect your changes with `git status` and `git diff`.
 5. Once you're happy with your changes, commit them with `git commit`.
-6. Verify the changes were comitted with `git status` and `git diff`.
+6. Verify the changes were committed with `git status` and `git diff`.
 7. Push your commit to GitHub with `git push`.
 8. Open the GitHub page for your repo and verify that the changes have been made.
 Take a look at the `diff` for the change.